- Severe Weather

-Generally tropical cyclones between 5 and 30 degrees latitude, and do not form in the equatorial regions because the Coriolis effect is negligible near the equator.
+Generally tropical cyclones occur between 5 and 30 degrees latitude, and do not form in the equatorial regions because the Coriolis effect is negligible near the equator.
 However the rare occurrence of two colliding systems can lead to cyclone development.
 In December 2001, typhoon Vamei formed when strong winds from a monsoon surge interacted with an intense circulation system in the South China Sea.
-Typhoon Vamei came within 50 km northeast of Singapore and brought windy and wet conditions to Singapore
+Typhoon Vamei came within 50 km northeast of Singapore and brought windy and wet conditions to Singapore.

 Identification of Tropical Cyclones